fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 ## Configuration

 The `Red Hat Dependency Analytics` plugin has configurable parameters within the extension that allow users to tailor the behavior and functionality of the extension according to their preferences.
-To access these configurable parameters please enter the [extension workspace settings](https://code.visualstudio.com/docs/getstarted/settings) within your VS code instance, switch to *Workspace* tab and search for *Red Hat Dependency Analytics*.
+To access these configurable parameters please enter the [extension settings](https://code.visualstudio.com/docs/getstarted/settings) within your VS code instance, switch to *Workspace* tab and search for *Red Hat Dependency Analytics*.

 ![Red Hat Dependency Analytics Extension Workspace Settings](images/screenshots/extension-workspace-settings.png)